SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 ## Summary

-Congratulations, you achieved the [Exercise 5 - Improve Visualization](#xxercise-5---improve-visualization) exercise.
+Congratulations, you completed the [Exercise 5 - Improve Visualization](#xxercise-5---improve-visualization) exercise!

 Continue to [Exercise 6 - Filtering with the IconTabBar](../ex6/README.md).